joforikwakye/joforikwakye/README.md

 I am an individual who is very passionate about Software Development.
-Learning to be an AWS Certified Cloud Practitioner.
 Focusing on iOS development for now.

 **Connect with me:**